-I had previously been a Swing on Matilda a few years ago so I knew how much work I had to put into the role.
+I had previously been a Swing on the Royal Shakespeare Company’s Matilda The Musical a few years ago so I knew how much work I had to put into the role.
 I was thrown on during the first week which turned into a full six weeks of shows which was crazy but very exciting so early on in the contract.
 What I feel is so wonderful about being Swing is the diversity of each track and each role is such a wonderful individual character to play.
 Becoming Assistant Dance Captain partway through the contract was a new aspect to my career that I am really pleased I was able to experience, the logistics of covers and cut shows can be logistically challenging but also a great insight into the creative side of the show.

 Being a Swing and Assistant Dance Captain have at times been quite nerve-racking and demanding jobs, but having incredibly supportive cast makes all the difference.